JanKolo04/JanKolo04/README.md

 <img align="right" alt="GIF" src="https://user-images.githubusercontent.com/76879087/204387700-7dce75f4-1868-41d1-8882-c4b1edfb9320.gif" width="420" height="280"/>

-Hi, I am a CS student with specialization about back-end.
+Hi, I am a Computer Sience student with backend specialization.

-As a Computer Sience student i try develop myself doing projects because learning from books is bored
+As a CS student i try develop myself doing projects and read some books about it

 **About me:**
-- 👨🏻‍💻 I develop myself into side full-stack and algorithmics
+- 👨🏻‍💻 I develop myself in backend (PHP, Node.js, SQL, Mongo) and some algorytmics
-- 🚀 My current project is task table website with login system etc..
+- 🚀 My current goal is learn aobut API
-- 🏄‍♂️ My passion is windsurfing and progrmaing
+- 🏄‍♂️ My passion is windsurfing and read books
-- 💻 I wanna by a software enginner
+- 💻 I wanna by a software enginner with backend specialization

 <br>